JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 operation, which is not currently an explicit part of the type system, is conventionally written as `&`; for example, `int & str` denotes the set of values that are members of both the `int` and `str` types (which happens to be the empty set).
-In this article, we focus on a third operatoin: negation.
+In this article, we focus on a third operation: negation.

 ## Negation types in a gradual type system